playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-directives/index.md

 <iframe data-frame-title="React What is a Directive? - StackBlitz" src="uu-remote-code:./ffg-fundamentals-react-what-is-a-directive-104?template=node&embed=1&file=src%2Fmain.jsx"></iframe>

-> While we'll continue to cover alternative APIs that can do much of the same as directives in other frameworks, it might be beneficial to broaden your horizons and take a glance at what a "true" directive looks like in other frameworks.
+> We'll continue to cover alternative APIs in React that can do much of the same as directives in other frameworks.
+In the meantime, it might be beneficial to broaden your horizons and take a glance at what a "true" directive looks like in other frameworks.

 ## Angular